AntonioFasano/BloomR/src/bloomr.md

 :   path to the HTML file to be generated.
 If missing, change extension of rmd.file to html.

 quiet
-:   FALSE to show pandoc command line and information on executables.
+:   FALSE to show the system PATH variable and intermediate files.

 Details
 -------